igneus/In-adiutorium/README.markdown

 *Branch 'variationes' is for experiments with antiphons - one antiphon may have many different melodies next to each other.*

+*The first variant of each antiphon should be the one, which is in master.*

 # In adiutorium #

 music for catholic Divine Office (liturgy of hours) in Czech language.